Taishanese: History

-As of 2015 Taishanese is still spoken in many Chinatowns throughout North America, including those of San Francisco, Oakland, Los Angeles, New York City, Boston, Vancouver, Toronto, Chicago, and Montreal by older generations of Chinese immigrants and their children, but is today being supplanted by mainstream Cantonese and increasingly by Mandarin in both older and newer Chinese communities alike, across the continent.
+As of 2015 Taishanese is still spoken in many Chinatowns throughout North America, including those of San Francisco, Oakland, Los Angeles, New York City, Boston, Vancouver, Toronto, Chicago, and Montreal by older generations of Chinese immigrants and their children, but is today being supplanted by Cantonese and increasingly by Mandarin in both older and newer Chinese communities alike, across the continent.

+In Latin America, varieties of Siyi Yue such as Taishanese have historically been spoken in several Chinese immigrant communities, although their present-day vitality varies considerably.
+In Valencia, Venezuela, where a large proportion of the Chinese community traces its origins to Enping, the heritage language remains in use within the family and across the wider Chinese community, with documentation of its intergenerational use alongside Spanish.
+São Paulo and Rio de Janeiro also have substantial Taishanese communities, particularly from Haiyan.
+Large-scale chain migration from the township to Brazil was reported to have started in 1992, in the footsteps of previous generations of Taishanese migrants, continuing into the 2010s.
+Although Taishanese remains widely attested among Chinese Brazilians, there has been intergenerational shift toward Portuguese, with Mandarin increasingly prominent among newer immigrants and across the community.

+In Lima, Peru, a Taishanese community identity survives through organizations such as the Sociedad Tai Shan del Perú, but heritage language retention has declined considerably.
+In Panama, Chinese immigration beginning in the mid-19th century drew heavily from the Siyi area, and Taishanese remains among the Chinese varieties reported in the country, alongside Cantonese, Hakka and Mandarin.

 Relationship with Cantonese

 Taishanese is a language of the Yue branch of Chinese, which also includes Cantonese.
 However, due to ambiguities in the meaning of "Cantonese" in the English language, as it can refer to both the greater Yue dialect group or its prestige standard (Standard Cantonese), "Taishanese" and "Cantonese" are commonly used in mutually exclusive contexts, i.e. Taishanese is treated separately from "Cantonese".
 Despite the closeness of the two, they are hardly mutually intelligible.

-The phonology of Taishanese bears a lot of resemblance to Cantonese, since both of them are part of the same Yue branch.
 Like other Yue dialects, such as the Goulou dialects, Taishanese pronunciation and vocabulary may sometimes differ greatly from Cantonese.
 Although Taishan stands only 60 mi from the city of Guangzhou, they are separated by numerous rivers, and the dialect of Taishan is among the most linguistically distant Yue dialects from the Guangzhou dialect.

-Standard Cantonese functions as a lingua franca in Guangdong province, and speakers of other Chinese varieties (such as Chaozhou, Minnan, Hakka) living in Guangdong may also speak Cantonese.
+Cantonese functions as a lingua franca in Guangdong province, and speakers of other Chinese varieties (such as Chaozhou, Minnan, Hakka) living in Guangdong may also speak Cantonese.
 On the other hand, Standard Mandarin Chinese is the standard language of the People's Republic of China and the only legally allowed medium for teaching in schools throughout most of the country (except in minority areas), so residents of Taishan speak Mandarin as well.
 Although the Chinese government has been making great efforts to popularize Mandarin by administrative means, most Taishan residents do not speak Mandarin in their daily lives, but treat it as a second language, with Cantonese being the lingua franca of their region.